Pewejekubam/qbd-to-gnucash/README.md

 ## 🔁 Mapping Workflow

-1. Tool reads `baseline` mapping.
+1. Tool reads the baseline mapping.
-2. Applies `specific` overrides (if present).
+2. Applies specific overrides (if present).
-3. Writes `diff` file for any unmapped QBD account types.
+3. Writes a diff file for any unmapped QBD account types.
-4. User updates `specific` and reruns.
+4. User updates the specific mapping and reruns.

 Mapping files use the following structure: